briansimiyuj/doctor-appointment-app/README.md

       1. Make a conditional rendering for the edit profile modal
       2. Add a functionality to the edit button to change the state of the editing variable to true
+      3. Create the edit profile modal and mount it on the Profile page
+      4. Initialize the editing state to true for a moment in order to design the modal